jodal/biip/docs/quickstart.md

 It is helpful to get the terminology straight here, as we use it throughout the Biip API:

-- An _Application Identifier_ (AI) is a number with 2-4 digits that
+- An _application identifier_ (AI) is a number with 2-4 digits that
   specifies a data field's format and use.
-- An AI prefix, together with its data field, is called an _Element String_.
+- An AI prefix, together with its data field, is called an _element string_.
-- Multiple Element Strings read from a single barcode is called a _Message_.
+- Multiple element strings read from a single barcode is called a _message_.

-AI Element Strings can be encoded using several different barcode types, but the linear barcode format GS1-128 is the most common.
+AI element strings can be encoded using several different barcode types, but the linear barcode format GS1-128 is the most common.

 ### Serial Shipping Container Code (SSCC)